deverstalmage/filter-redux-app/README.md

 `src/services/data.js` is a mock data fetching service -- if this were deployed in the real world, we would most likely want to grab the products and properties from an API of some sort via HTTP requests.
 The data loading functions return Promises to simulate how a network call would work here.

 The CSS (Sass) for this project is fairly straight-forward.
 One cool thing to note though is that the `.scss` files are loaded directly into the components. `src/containers/Main`, `src/components/Product`, `src/components/ProductList` and `src/components/FilterControl` all have their own Sass stylesheet, and there are app-wide styles located at `src/style`.
+The layout is primarily created with flex-box.

 ### Things to work on

 Obviously the app could be a bit prettier.
 Like I mentioned above, interfacing with a RESTful API would no doubt add lots of functionality to this.
 Adding more test coverage is almost always desirable -- I would start with covering the components, the entire surface area of the product module, and then also the filter module.
 A more substantially tuned webpack config for the production build would also be welcome.
+Working to get the stylesheet in a better place (getting webpack to optimize them better, consolidating variables and mixins into global files, etc) is also on my to-do list.